Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Warwick took an army north to deal with the new threat from Queen Margaret.
 The Lancastrians had laid seige to Norham Castle on the Scottish border.
 Under the control of the Earl of Warwick, the Yorkists again proved too powerful for the Lancastrians and with her invasion plans in ruin Margaret decided to return to France.
 She took Prince Edward with her.

-Edward IV agreed a peace treaty with France in which both sides promising not to assist each others enemies.
+King Edward IV agreed a peace treaty with France in which both sides promising not to assist each others enemies.
 This was a disaster for the Lancastrians who had hoped that they could get French assistance against the English king.

 Edward IV agreed a truce with Scotland who had lost interest in fighting for the Lancastrians and Queen Margaret.
 The truce was signed at York and Edward spent Christmas in the city.